Siata: Daina and 300BC

 The Daina was based on heavily modified Fiat 1400 mechanics; the frame was reinforced and shortened while the engine was tuned by Siata.
 The Daina could be had with a 1.4L (1,395 cc), 1.5L (1,500 cc) or 1.8L (1,817 cc) overhead valve I4 engine, all of which were sourced from Fiat.
 From 1950 to 1958 there were approximately 50 Daina Series cars produced.
 However, only a few of the Series were produced after 1953.
 About 20 Daina Sport (coupes) are thought to have been built, only six are known to exist today.
 A cabriolet version called the Gran Sport comprised most of the Daina Series cars.
 The Gran Sport had a steel body with an aluminum hood designed by Stabilimenti Farina (3 all-aluminum-bodied Gran Sports were made as well) but when they closed in 1953, Bertone took over production with a coupe model of their own design called the "Sport".

 Following the Amica, Siata introduced the 300BC Barchetta Sport Spider in 1951.
-The Barchetta Sport Spider was designed by Mario Revelli de Beaumont and built by Nuccio Bertone and Rocco Motto.
+The Barchetta Sport Spider was designed by Mario Revelli de Beaumont and built by Bertone and Rocco Motto.
 Around 50 production models were created and predominantly featured either a 750 cc Crosley or 1100 cc Fiat engine.
 During this time Siata also created the Cucciolo ("puppy") motor sold in kit form by Ducati and later used to power Ducati's first complete mopeds and motorcycles starting in 1952.

-8V Fiat engine and the 208S: 1953-1955
+8V Fiat engine and the 208: 1952-1955

-Siata introduced the 208S in 1953 featuring Fiat's 2.0 liter 8V engine.
-35 cars were produced between 1953 and 1955 priced at 5300 dollars and available in both convertible and hard top.
-The car rose to prominence after actor and race car driver Steve McQueen purchased model BS523 from Los Angeles-based Siata importer Ernie McAfee in the mid-1950s.
+Siata introduced the coupé Siata 208 CS and convertible 208S in 1952, both featuring Fiat's 2.0 liter 8V engine.
+18 of the 208 CS were built from 1952 to 1954.
+35 convertibles were produced between 1953 and 1955 priced at 5300 dollars and available in both convertible and hard top.
+The 208S rose to prominence after actor and race car driver Steve McQueen purchased model BS523 from Los Angeles-based Siata importer Ernie McAfee in the mid-1950s.
 McQueen reportedly re badged the car with Ferrari emblems and dubbed the car his "Little Ferrari".